Paid Sick Leave Laws by State: The Chart, Map, & Accrual Info You Need

 Paid sick leave use

-So, what can employees use paid sick leave for in Connecticut?
+So, when can employees use Connecticut paid sick leave?
 Employees can use the time for theirs or their spouse or child’s:

 • Illness, injury, or health condition